 Charity is an important, but limited, approach to development.
 Charity is especially useful for the quick distribution of funds to help people, and is the best method to raise money.
 However, it does not create sustainable development, nor deliver aid in a transparent and accountable way.
 An act of charity, for example, giving money to a beggar on the streets, will not stop that beggar from begging.
 Further, there is no control over what the beggar will do with that money (the beggar may spend it on alcohol).
 Finally, the beggar's position is entirely powerless.
 The beggar cannot force the giver to give more or determine when to get the money.
-It might make the giver feel better, and it may help the beggar's immediate needs (for example, to buy food), but it does not solve the beggar's problem.
+It might make the giver feel better, and it may help the beggar's problem.